masif2002/AZ-900-notes/README.md

 * Azure Security Center - unified security management and threat protection; a security dashboard inside Azure Portal
 ### Microsoft Defender
 * Microsoft Defender is a paid service provided by Azure for security protection of cloud services
+### Azure Firewall
+* Azure Firewall has a threat-intelligence option that will automatically block traffic to/from bad actors on the Internet.
+It can blacklist IPs

 ### Defense in Depth
 * A common cyber security approach used by organizations to protect their digital assets is to leverage a defense-in-depth strategy.
 The SANS Institute defines defense-in-depth as 'protecting a computer network with a series of defensive mechanisms such that if one mechanism fails, another will already be in place to thwart an attack.'